Home

 print(binary.optional_header)

-One can also access to the imported functions using two methods.
-The abstract one which will the use the LIEF abstract layer:
+One can also access the imported functions in two ways:

 for func in binary.imported_functions: